Send the link below via email or IMCopy

 state if your hypothesis is supported or not (do your results agree?)

-Observation: Your toaster stops working
+Observation: My toaster stopped working

 Question/Research: What is wrong with the toaster? (read the owner’s manual)